 On the other hand, WFC is also famous for the hospitality events (parties) hosted by assorted publishers and individuals.
 This year, while the committee and staff toed the line, several people decided they were going to have Halloween parties on Saturday night (Oct 31st) and a grass-roots campaign to dress up started.
 There was a Steampunk party, a zombie birthday party, and a DJ'd horror party.
-There was even a Facebook event, "I will dress up for Halloween at WFC 2009."
+There was even a Facebook event, "I WFC 2009."